-BSS to DNP Application Requirements
+BSN to DNP Application Requirements

-- 1. Completed application accompanied by nonrefundable application fee. - 2.
+- 1. Completed application. - 2.
 Earned BSN degree from a nationally accredited ACEN or CCNE program. - 3.
 Submission of official transcripts from all post-secondary schools where college credit was earned, not just degreegranting institutions, showing: - a.
 Cumulative GPA of 3.0/4.0 preferred in BSN courses. - b.
-Good academic standing at the last institution attended.

-- 4. Active and unencumbered registered nurse license in the state where practicum hours will be completed. - 5.
+Good academic standing at the last institution attended. - 4.
+Active and unencumbered registered nurse license in the state where practicum hours will be completed. - 5.
 Three professional recommendations that attest to the applicant's academic ability, professional competency and personal character. - 6.
-Personal essay (approximately 250-275 words) describing applicant's goals for the DNP program and potential project topic. - 7.
+Personal essay describing applicant's goals for the DNP program and potential project topic. - 7.
 Resume or CV must be submitted with the application. - 8.
 Personal interview (in-person or via virtual technology) with faculty.